S1lence-z/cook-book/README.md

 1. Open the cloned directory in your favorite IDE

-2. Open the db folder and create the database, two tables as in the file: CookBookDB.session.sql.
+2. Open the db folder and create the database and two tables as in the file: CookBookDB.session.sql.
 You can also populate it with the testing data

 3. Change your login credentials in the db_login.py file to your local databse